Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Stories/The Lionsberg Book of Stories.md

 # The Lionsberg Book of Stories

-This is a quick mini-book being drafted in partnership with AI with minimal editing.
+This is a quick mini-book that is a [[Work In Progress]].
 It is is elementary form and analysis of each story.

 ## Stories From The Judeo-Christian Tradition